FY 2017 3-YEAR DRAFT COHORT DEFAULT RATES RELEASED

-Although there are no sanctions or benefits associated with the draft rates themselves, the draft rates become official in September.
+Although there are no sanctions or benefits associated with the draft rates themselves, the draft rates will become official in September.
 During the draft cycle, schools have an opportunity to challenge incorrect data or challenge their (low) participation rate.
-The challenge and appeals cycle begins on March 5, 2019 and lasts for 45 days.
+The challenge and appeals cycle begins on March 3, 2020 and lasts for 45 days.
 More information about submitting an Incorrect Data Challenge or a Participation Rate Index Challenge can be found in the Cohort Default Rate Guide,

 A school whose most recent official cohort default rate is less than 5.0 percent and is an eligible home institution that is originating loans to cover the cost of attendance in a study abroad program may disburse loan proceeds in a single installment to a student studying abroad regardless of the length of the student’s loan period, and may choose not to delay the disbursement of the first installment of loan proceeds for first year first-time borrowers studying abroad.